E-rate (Universal Service for Telecommunications Discounts Program) for Libraries

 What is the E-rate (Universal Service) Program?

 On May 7, 1997, the Federal Communications Commission (FCC) adopted a Universal Service Order implementing the Telecommunications Act of 1996.
 The Order, commonly referred to as "E-rate" (Education Rate) ensures that all eligible schools and libraries have affordable access to modern telecommunications and information services.
 Up to $2.25 billion annually was authorized initially to provide eligible schools and libraries with E-rate discounts.
-The amount actually allocated by Congress for 1998-99 was $1.9 billion, but the full $2.25 billion has been authorized each year beginning with 1999-2000.
-Beginning in FY 2010 the funding cap will be indexed for inflation based on the Domestic Product chain-type price index that the FCC already uses for other purposes.
+The amount actually allocated by Congress for FY 1998 was $1.9 billion, but the full $2.25 billion was authorized each year from FY 1999 to FY 2009.
+Beginning in FY 2010 the funding cap was indexed for inflation based on the Domestic Product chain-type price index that the FCC already uses for other purposes.
 During times of zero inflation or deflation, the funding cap will remain the same as the previous year.
 The First E-Rate Modernization Order (July 2014) set a target of $1 billion dollars to be used for internal connections, such as Wi-Fi.
 The Second E-Rate Modernization Order (December 2014) increased the funding cap to $3.9 billion, indexed to inflation.

 What agency administers the E-rate Program?